coderdark/typescript/README.md

 obj.color = "green" //✅ this works because the property is of type string and its value is of type script

-obj.color = 64 //❌ this would not work because the value type is a number but we typed the value as a string
+obj.color = 64 //❌ this would not work because the property value type is a number but we typed the value as a string.
+For this to work you will need to change the property value type to type `any`

 const phone: { [prop: string]: { number: string } } = {};